About the initiative

 Anastasia Toulaki - When you feel lost, start with your “why” - Top10HRVoices of Greece

 Anastasia Toulaki is an experienced Human Resources and Corporate Administration executive with over 25 years of experience in the aviation industry.
 She currently serves as Chief Administrative Officer at Egnatia Aviation and holds a long-standing role as Human Resources Manager, with expertise across the full-spectrum of HR Operations, including recruitment, onboarding, payroll oversight, performance management, employee relations, HR policy development, and EVP initiatives in HR Operations, organizational transformation, employee relations, performance management, policy development, and EVP initiatives.She has contributed to business development and operational excellence through strategic projects in administrative standardization, corporate governance, procurement structure development, technology implementation, and digitalization.
 Her career began at Aegean Airlines, where she gained strong operational and managerial experience as Station Supervisor and Station Manager.
-She holds specialized certifications from the National and Kapodistrian University of Athens in Human Resources Management and Entrepreneurship & Strategy Development under Uncertainty and is a four-time HR Awards by Boussias winner.
+She holds specialized certifications from the National and Kapodistrian University of Athens in Human Resources Management and Entrepreneurship & Strategy Development under Uncertainty and is a four-time HR Awards winner.

 Anastasia Toulaki